API Reference

 Send request data as JSON with the Content-Type: application/json header:

-$curl https://api.paymentkit.com/api/customers \
+$curl https://app.paymentkit.com/api/customers \

 > -H "Authorization: Bearer st_prod_your_secret_token" \